Are Six Misconceptions About Skin Cancer tripping you up for problems in the future? ( Updated 1 27 23)

 - Which do you enjoy doing now that would have you outside between 10 AM and 4 PM?

-- Did you move from the north part of the US to the south or visa-versa?
+- Did you move from the north part of the US to the south?

 - How much time do you spend in your vehicle during the dangerous hours of 10 AM until 4 PM?

 - Have you ever worked where you would be exposed to the sun during the 10 AM and 4 PM times?

 - Have you developed auto-immune issues of any kind?

 - Do you have really bad allergies?

 I am sure there are other factors that would predispose you to quickly get in trouble with too much sun.